Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

 - Performance and Scalability
     - Review and support team on implementing load tests
     - Review and support team on implementing performance and synthetic tests
-- Architecture and Design
-    - Design sessions with the team, Solutions Architect and Software Engineering
-    - Communicate with Software Engineering for a common vision
-    - Communicate with other Tech Leads - Mentoring
-    - 1:1 with developers
-    - Identify skill shortcomings and propose solutions (e.g. trainings)
-- Recruiting
-    - Onboarding
-    - Offboarding

 ## How you will work